RenaRioDyne/RenaRioDyne.github.io/_pages/about.md

 Currently, my main research interests are string algorithms (with a focus on Simon's congruence), quantum algorithms and finite state machines.

 ## Professional
-This is my fourth semester in the integrated course.
+This is my fifth semester in the integrated course.
 I am continuing my research on string algorithms.
-I am also participating in the Yonsei theory study group, where we are studying quantum computing this semester.
+From this semester, I lead the Yonsei theory study group with [Changyeol Lee](https://chang-yeol.github.io/).
+The topics for this semester are TBD.

 ## Personal
 I am an avid fan of video games.